 \end{prop}

-\beg The proof is similar to the proof of Th.2 (2).
+\begin{proof} The proof is similar to the proof of Theorem 2(2).
 We set $X=B_{E^*}$ and assume without loss of generality that $F \subseteq X$.
 Note that, since $E$ is separable, $X$ is weak$^*$ compact and metrizable and also that each $x \in E$ can be identified with a continuous function on $X$ through the linear isometry

-Since the weak$^*$ closed convex hull $\overline{co}^{w^*}(F) \subseteq X$ is a weak$^*$ compact and metrizable set, given any $f \in \overline{co}^{w^*}(F)$ there is a sequence $(\mu_j)$ of convex combinations of elements of $F$ such that
+Since the weak$^*$ closed convex hull $\overline{\co}^{w^*}(F) \subseteq X$ is a weak$^*$ compact and metrizable set, given any $f \in \overline{\co}^{w^*}(F)$ there is a sequence $(\mu_j)$ of convex combinations of elements of $F$ such that

 We cosider each $\mu_j$ as a finitely supported probability measure on $F \subseteq X$.
-So if we set $L=T(B_E) \subseteq B_{\ell_\infty(X)}$ then (7) means that $\mu_j \rightarrow f$ pointwise on $L$.
+So if we set $L=T(B_E) \subseteq B_{\ell_\infty(X)}$, then (7) means that $\mu_j \rightarrow f$ pointwise on $L$.